heitzmann/gdstk/docs/gettingstarted.rst

       // Use deafult OASIS unit (1e-6)
       Library lib3 = read_oas("filename.oas");

+Access to the cells in the loaded library is primarily provided through the list :attr:`gdstk.Library.cells`.
+As a shorthand, if the desired cell name is know, the idiom ``lib1["CELL_NAME"]`` can be used, although it is not as efficient as building a cell dictionary if a large number of queries is expected.

-Access to the cells in the loaded library is provided through the list :attr:`gdstk.Library.cells`.
-The method :meth:`gdstk.Library.top_level` can be used to find the top-level cells in the library (cells on the top of the hierarchy, i.e., cell that are not referenced by any other cells).
+Additionally, the method :meth:`gdstk.Library.top_level` can be used to find the top-level cells in the library (cells on the top of the hierarchy, i.e., cell that are not referenced by any other cells).

 Raw Cells
 =========